 Track the Effectiveness of Veteran Recruiting and Hiring Efforts

 Veteran employers are required to keep track of how effective their efforts are in hiring veterans for their company.
-They can keep track by listing the number of protected veterans who have applied for the job, listing the number of job openings and filled positions, listing the total number of applicants, including those not protected, veterans.
+They can keep track by listing the number of protected veterans who have applied for the job, listing the number of job openings and filled positions, and listing the total number of applicants, including those not protected, veterans.
 With that data, employers should track how many of the applicants who were protected veterans were hired and the total number of applicants hired, including those who are not protected, veterans.

 Employers must also: